-- 1) Call Code Orange. - 2) Tune into local radio/television/internet for information and direction from provincial or community authorities. - 3) Alert team members that an evacuation may be necessary. - 4) If advised by provincial authorities to remain in the building, notify team members, residents, and visitors of the hazard and reasons to "shelter in place". - 5) Seal building so contaminants cannot enter by: - Ensuring that all windows and doors are closed - Sealing gaps under doorways, windows, and other building openings (indicate where supplies will be kept) - Ensure that all heating, air conditioning, and ventilation systems remain off - Limit access to the building - 6) Monitor radio/television/internet for further updates and remain in shelter until authorities indicate it is safe to come out. - 7) Initiate Code Green evacuation procedure as required.
+- 1) Call Code Orange. - 2) Tune into local radio/television/internet for information and direction from provincial or community authorities. - 3) Alert team members that an evacuation may be necessary. - 4) If advised by provincial authorities to remain in the building, notify team members, residents, and visitors of the hazard and reasons to "shelter in place". - 5) Seal building so contaminants cannot enter by: - Ensuring that all windows and doors are closed - Sealing gaps under doorways, windows, and other building openings; kit located in 1st floor laundry room - Ensure that all heating, air conditioning, and ventilation systems remain off - Limit access to the building - 6) Monitor radio/television/internet for further updates and remain in shelter until authorities indicate it is safe to come out. - 7) Initiate Code Green evacuation procedure as required.